discoverygarden/islandora_openseadragon/README.txt

 -- OpenSeadragon --
 We assume the core OpenSeadragon Javascript is put into sites/all/libraries/openseadragon.
-The most current version breaks the Islandora integration, which will be addressed in the futures.
+The most current version breaks the Islandora integration, which will be addressed in the future.
 The correct version for Islandora can be obtained from here: https://github.com/thatcher/openseadragon/tarball/1c7f5839f90c28e97c96c169fdf23da24826605f

 TODO: